Rome Daily American

 The Rome Daily American was an English language daily newspaper published in Rome, Italy which operated from 1946 to 1984.

 History

 The Daily American was started by three GIs taking advantage of the discontinuation of the publication in Europe of Stars and Stripes, the American military newspaper which had been published there during and just after World War II.
+It took over the Stars and Stripes Linotype printing press in an arrangement facilitated by the Central Intelligence Agency.
 Its model and competitor for sales was the International Herald Tribune published in Paris, but it took two days for copies to reach Rome.

-According to Carl Bernstein, the Daily American was 40% owned by the Central Intelligence Agency until the early 1970s.
-The intent of this ownership was to provide cover for CIA operatives and to influence the Italian electorate which was threatening to vote Communist at that time.
+According to Carl Bernstein, the Daily American was 40% owned by the CIA until the early 1970s.
+The intent of this ownership was to provide cover for CIA operatives and to influence the Italian electorate as a part of Operation Mockingbird.
 During this period, the newspaper office was bombed and damaged.